Prologue | Cursed

 But there was nothing little about the way Darryn stood taller, his broad chest seeming to expand and his biceps flexing as he, too, prepared for a fight.
 “Are you rejecting me?”

 “And you’d never be able to run a pack together.
-Just think what Vixen would do if in charge of a hundred warriors,” Margo smirked, and Vixen joined in with her own smug grin.
+Just think what Vixen would do if in charge of a hundred warriors,” Margo smirked, and Vixen joined in with her own nod of agreement.

 Darryn faltered, his jaw tightening, his fists clenching and his eyes darkening.
 “But we’ve already marked and mated.”